Aditya3525/CurrentWorking-mental-wellness-ai-/HUGGINGFACE_INTEGRATION.md

 # 🤗 HuggingFace Integration Guide

 ## Overview
-Your Mental Wellbeing AI App now includes **HuggingFace integration** with the specialized **"Guilherme34/Psychologist-3b"** model.
-This model is specifically trained for psychological conversations and counseling, making it perfect for your mental health chatbot.
+MaanaSarathi now includes **HuggingFace integration** with the specialized **"Guilherme34/Psychologist-3b"** model.
+This model is specifically trained for psychological conversations and counseling, making it perfect for your wellbeing chatbot.

 ## 🎯 Benefits of Psychologist-3b Model

 ### ✅ **Psychology-Specific Training**
 - Trained specifically for therapeutic conversations
-- Understands mental health terminology and concepts
+- Understands wellbeing terminology and concepts
 - Provides empathetic and professional responses
 - Maintains appropriate therapeutic boundaries